 Cleaning fees have come into the spotlight since the outbreak of COVID.
 That scrutiny isn’t showing signs of slowing down anytime soon.
 Hosts have often been accused of boosting their income by charging an inflated Airbnb cleaning fee.
-But once hygiene became a matter of life or death, hosts massively increased their cleanliness standards.
+But once hygiene became a matter of life or death, hosts massively increased their cleanliness charges.
 Word travels fast when your cleaning standards are not up to scratch and your reviews will reflect this.

 All of this attention begs the question – what are people charging as an Airbnb cleaning fee?
 As local market experts, we have access to all sorts of data.
 We collected and analyzed the cleaning fees of every Airbnb property in North America.
 We then averaged out the results and created this market report.
 It should help you work out what you should be charging!